-Effect, as a verb, means to bring about, result; as a noun, effect means result. - All of, both of Just all or both will serve in most instances. - Alternate, alternative Be sure which you mean. - And (to begin a sentence) Quite proper.
+Effect, as a verb, means to bring about, result; as a noun, effect means result. - All of, both of Just all or both will serve in most instances. - Alternate, alternative Alternate as a noun and an ajective means to substitute; as a verb means to take turns, change back and forth - Alternative is an adjective and means other, different - And (to begin a sentence) Quite proper.
 You have been told not to do this in grade school.
 But teacher's purpose was to keep you from using fragmentary sentences; either and or but may be used to begin complete sentences.
 And both are useful transitional words between related or contrasting statements.

-- Apparently (apparent) means obviously, clearly, plainly evident, but also means seemingly or ostensibly as well as observably.
+• Apparently (apparent) - means obviously, clearly, plainly evident, but also means seemingly or observably.
 You know the meaning that you intend, but readers may not.
 Ambiguity results.

-Use obvious(ly), clear(ly), seeming(ly), evident(ly), observable or observably, to remove doubt. - Appear, appears Seem(s)
+Use obvious(ly), clear(ly), seeming(ly), evident(ly), observable or observably, to remove doubt.

+• Appear, appears - Seem(s)

-He always appears on the scene, but never seems to know what to do. - Marley's ghost appeared but seemed harmless.
+He always appears on the scene, but never seems to know what to do.

+Marley's ghost appeared but seemed harmless.

-- As Do not use as to mean "because" or "inasmuch as". - At the present time, at this point in time Say at present or now if necessary at all. - Below See comment about above. - But (to begin a sentence) Go right ahead (see And. - By means of Most often, just by will serve and save words.
+- As Do not use as to mean "because" or "inasmuch as". - At the present time, at this point in time Say at present or now if necessary at all. - Below See comment about above. - But (to begin a sentence) Go right ahead (see And). - By means of Most often, just by will serve and save words.

-• Case - Can be ambiguouu or misleading because of different connotations:
+• Case - Can be ambiguous or misleading because of different connotations: